oskariorg/oskari-frontend/api/framework/rpc/bundle.md

 **getPixelMeasuresInScale([mm_measure1, mm_measure2,..], scale)**

     Returns pixel mesurements for mm measurements in requested scale.
     Scale is optional.
-If scale is not defined, current map scale is used.
+If scale is not defined, current map scale or fit scale is used.
+    If scale is not defined and there are two measurements, then function computes fit scale so that paper size area covers the whole map.
+    In case of two measurements: if 1st measure is longer than 2nd measure, then the orientation is landscape.
     Pixel values could be used for to plot  e.g. A4 size area on the map.
     input: [[210,297], 100000] returns below data